-- 103.106.
+- 104.106.
 Initially, the requirement of an application can be specified by the provider of the specialised service, although requirements may also be inherent to the application itself.
 For example, a video application could use standard definition with a low bitrate or ultra-high definition with high bitrate, and these will obviously have different QoS requirements.
-A typical example of inherent requirements is low latency for real-time applications. - 404.107.
+A typical example of inherent requirements is low latency for real-time applications. - 405.107.
 When assessing whether the practices used to provide specialised services comply with Article 3(5) first subparagraph, NRAs should apply the approach set out in paragraphs 108-115). - NRAs could request from the provider relevant information about their specialised services, using powers conferred by Article 5(2).
-In their responses, the provider should give information about their specialised services, including what the relevant QoS requirements levels of quality are, that are not assured by internet access services (e.g. latency, jitter and packet loss), but also other requirements for resource management as explained in the paragraph 108a below, and any contractual requirements.
-Furthermore, the "specific level of quality" should be specified, and it should be demonstrated demonstrable that this specific level of quality cannot be assured over the IAS and that the QoSquality requirements are objectively necessary to ensure one or more key features of the application. service. - Based on this information, the NRA should assess the requirements mentioned in Article 3(5) first subparagraph. - 108a.
-Requirements for a specific level of quality can also include requirements for resource management for example in novel networking paradigms such as M2M/IoT.
-In such cases the devices may be resource-constrained (e.g. limited processing power, battery lifetime and memory capacity) and the provisioning of services in the network may have to deal with these resource management issues, such as energy exhaustion, interference and security.
-Addressing these issues is essential in order to assure the reliability of the services, and specialized services could be justified in cases where the requirements cannot be fulfilled by the IAS for resource-constrained devices. - 109.
-Based on this information, the NRA should assess the requirements mentioned in the first subparagraph of Article 3(5).
+In their responses, the provider should give information about their specialised services, including what the relevant QoS requirements levels of quality are, that are not assured by IAS (e.g. latency, jitter and packet loss), but also other requirements for resource management as explained in the paragraph 108a below, and any contractual requirements.
+Furthermore, the "specific level of quality" should be specified, and it should be demonstrated demonstrable that this specific level of quality cannot be assured over the IAS and that the QoSquality requirements are objectively necessary to ensure one or more key features of the application. service. - 108a.
+Requirements for a specific level of quality may not only refer to standard parameters such as speed, latency and jitter, but may, for example, also apply to other quality parameters in novel networking paradigms such as machine-to-machine services (M2M).
+In such cases the devices may be resource-constrained (e.g. limited processing power, battery lifetime and memory capacity) and the provisioning of services in the network may have to deal with issues such as energy exhaustion, interference and security to maintain a specific level of quality.
+Addressing these issues is essential in order to assure the specific level of quality of the services, and specialized services could be justified in cases where the requirements cannot be fulfilled by the IAS for resource-constrained devices.